There are no products in your shopping cart.

-There are currently two vaccines which protect against HPV infection, which are called Gardasil and Cervarix.
+There are currently three vaccines which protect against HPV infection:

 Vaccines are given by an injection into the muscle, usually the upper arm.
 For routine vaccination of girls under the age of 15, two separate doses are needed.
 The second dose should be given anytime between six to 12 months after the first, but it can be given up to 24 months after.
 If a girl is likely to reach her 15th birthday during the immunisation schedule, she will get three doses, as the response to two doses is not as good in older girls.
 These doses are given at zero, two and six months.

 HPV vaccination has been shown to prevent infection and abnormal cervical cell changes for at least 10 years, but modelling suggests it will last longer .
 Ongoing studies will show how much longer young women will be protected for and whether booster shots will be required.